Avoid Spam: How Email Warm-Up and Verification Improve Deliverability

 Email warm-up is the practice of slowly increasing the number of emails sent from a new mailbox.
 This helps the sender build a trustworthy history with internet service providers.
 Without warming up, sending a large number of emails from a new address often leads to messages being flagged as spam or blocked.

 The process usually begins by sending a few emails to different contacts.
 As messages are exchanged, the reputation grows.
 Over time, as positive engagement, such as replies or clicks, continues, the sender gains credibility.
-Different types of interactions, like opening emails or marking them as important, also help the process.
+Different types of interactions, like opening emails or marking them as necessary, also help the process.

 A successful email warm-up depends on how well the sender monitors results and adapts to feedback.
 If emails get marked as spam, the sender needs to slow down the process.
 If engagement rates climb, the sender can gradually send more emails.
 This steady approach helps keep the sender's reputation strong and stable.